-We are always looking for great early-stage companies.
-While we do run a formal application process — during which we are actively soliciting applications for our next cohort of companies — feel free to reach out at any time.
+We are always looking for promising early-stage companies.
+While we do run a formal application process in February and in July during which we actively solicit applications for our next cohort of companies, feel free to reach out at any time.

-We’re looking for companies or early-stage startups in FinTech, E-Comerce, and SaaS industry who are launching products that have the ability to transform the industry.
-When during the incubation, we prioritize teams that demonstrate a high degree of execution speed, initial product growth and user engagement.
-Our program is well suited for highly technical teams that need to learn more about Product design and Marketing.
+We’re looking for companies or early-stage startups in the FinTech, E-Commerce, and SaaS industry launching transformative products.During the incubation, we prioritize teams that demonstrate a high degree of execution speed, initial product growth and user engagement.
+Our program is well suited for highly technical teams that want to learn more about product design and marketing.

 There is not definite end to our partnership, unless we make a decision to exit the venture during the later stages.
-Another scenario would be if the startup is acquired, then we’d also make a decision whether to exit or not.
+Another scenario would be if the startup is acquired, then we’d also make a decision whether or not to exit.

-At moment we are only focusing on startups that are based in Asia, as it is closer to our HQ and we have connections Asia.
+At moment we are only focusing on startups that are based in Asia, as it is closer to our HQ and would benefit from our local network.

-Typically for Seed stage startups, this is 7% - 20% equity, as for startus past the Seed stage it is around 2% - 5% equity or sales commission.
+Typically for Seed stage startups, we take 7% to 20% equity.
+Startups past the Seed stage, we agree upon 2% to 5% equity or a sales commission.

 Yes, we do in some cases.
-However after working with your startup for 2 to 3 years we will give it up to a new investor in later rounds.
+However, after working with your startup for two to three years we will give up our seat to new investor in later rounds.

 Incubators/accelerators: They attract and support startups, invest little effort and resources for little or no equity, have low influence over the startups, can’t do much after startups fail, and are tough to make financially viable (except the top accelerators).

-VC’s: are usually investors in later-stage startups, with almost always pure financial motivation.
+VC’s: Venture capitalists are usually investors in later-stage startups, almost always with pure financial motivation.